-- The above diagram shows the relevant section numbers for each setting.
-The Start button doesn't need its own section as it simply initiates the cut once you have decided upon the other options. - Select KNK Maxx from the drop down menu under Klic-N-Kut Model.
-Set the Baud Rate to match the baud rate selected in Section 1.05 Step 4. - The movement within the Klic-N-Kut logo can be toggled on and off by left clicking on the logo.
+- Refer to the Section numbers shown for instructions on each setting.
+The Cut Project button doesn't need its own section as it simply initiates the cut once you have made your other settings. - To change a setting that has a dial, hold down the left mouse button and move your mouse up to increase the setting or down to decrease the setting.
+Alternatively, left click on the dial once and then use the up and down arrows on your keyboard to change the setting. - The movement within the Zing logo can be toggled on and off by left clicking on the logo.

-2.03 Force
+2.03 Speed